hk21702/YA-GCal-Notion-Sync-Script/README.md

   - Trigger the scripts automatically with triggers
     - Time Intervals
     - GCal Updates
+  - Logs that are saved and can be looked at later
 - Sync both from Google Calendar, and from Notion
   - Creation
   - Updates